License GuideSOC 53-3052

 Read more

-Taxi driver licensing requires continuing education in most states.
-Your renewal will demand a specific number of CE hours, typically covering topics like ethics and state regulations.
-Check your state's board requirements, the hours and subjects vary.
+Taxi driver CE requirements differ by state.
+Your renewal likely demands a specific number of hours covering topics like ethics and state law.
+Check your state's taxi board for exact hour counts and approved courses before your renewal deadline.

 Is This For You